folio-org/folio-org.github.io/doc/index.md

 Use [folio-ansible](https://github.com/folio-org/folio-ansible/blob/master/README.md)
 for a quick-start FOLIO installation as a virtual machine using Vagrant and Ansible.
-This also provides various pre-built "black boxes" including the full "folio-demo" and "folio-backend-auth".
+This also provides various pre-built "black boxes" including "folio/stable" and "folio/testing".
 The current built boxes are also available to download from [HashiCorp Atlas](https://atlas.hashicorp.com/folio).
 The list of module versions for each box is shown in its change-log.